 Another collector’s item was issued on January 19, 2016.
 During the first six months of that year, the Netherlands holds the Presidency of the Council of European Union.
 The Limited Edition represents the Maritime Museum in Amsterdam, which was the venue for top formal and informal ministerial meetings.

 In 2018 a Delft Blue replica of the Hermitage Museum Amsterdam was issued on the occasion of the exhibition ‘Dutch Masters from the Hermitage’.
 Hundreds of years after being purchased by the Tsars of Russia, 67 works by 51 different Dutch Golden Age artists from the Hermitage in St. Petersburg where transported by KLM Cargo to the Netherlands for a brief time.
 The limited miniature edition of the Hermitage Museum Amsterdam commemorated this extraordinary transport.

 House Marot on Herengracht in Amsterdam was made in 2019 in honor of Hilton’s 100th anniversary.
 The replica depicts the main entrance of Hotel Waldorf Astoria Amsterdam.

 The Delft Blue replica of the Cincinnati Music Hall in Ohio is the 12th Limited Edition.
 The marvelous piece was presented by KLM president Pieter Elbers to General Electric on November 21, 2019, on the 100th anniversary of GE.
-This extraordinary piece has not been popped up during our research.
-We don’t have sufficient, reliable reports on the value of this Limited Edition yet.

 1).
 Frans Hals Museum: 750- 900 euros